The only person licensed to forge Witcher 3 swords may be extra busy this year

 Swordsmith Artur Wysocki has too many emails: Over 300 in the past few days, he says.
-After The Witcher on Netflix spurred a renewed interest in the Witcher books and games, the only smith licensed by CD Projekt to forge and sell swords based on the designs in the games will likely have a few more requests than usual this year.
+After The Witcher on Netflix spurred a renewed interest in the Witcher books and games, the only smith licensed by CD Projekt to forge and sell swords based on the designs of the games will likely have a few more requests than usual.

 Kaer Morhen Forge is a hobby and side-business for Wysocki, and he doesn't keep any in stock, but crafts the weapons for between €400 to €900 on commission (around $440 to $990 USD).
 Rune inscriptions and handmade scabbards cost extra.